Under California law, if you cause injury to any person other than yourself, you may be charged with vehicle code 23153 DUI causing injury.1

 Hiring An Attorney

-With the state of California having some of nation’s harshest DUI laws with tough penalties, it is extremely important to consult a knowledgeable DUI attorney in your local area.
-When you are convicted under section 23153 of the California Vehicle Code it means that you have caused injury to at least one other person while driving under the influence.
-It is important to find an attorney that knows the local laws and can help form a defense that may get the vehicle code 23153 charge dropped because of weather or road conditions, lack of fault or negligence, or even lack of proximate cause of the injury.
+If you are convicted under section 23153 of the California Vehicle Code it means that you have caused injury to at least one other person while driving under the influence.
+It is important to find an attorney that knows the local laws and can help form a defense that may get vehicle code 23153 charges dropped because of weather or road conditions, lack of fault or negligence, or even lack of proximate cause of the injury.

 Request A Free Consultation 818-351-9555